intrinsic-dev/aic/participant_pkgs/README.md

-Put the packages for the participant workspace in the `pkgs` directory.
-For packages used by both workspaces, create a symlink.
+Put the packages for the participant workspace here.
+Note that those packages will also be part of the world workspace but they will not work there.